No passwords, No popups, No cost

 1998

 A. Hi Louis.
 I've done it for myself and it worked well; my wife has done it several times.
 And from numerous successful reports on thread 4785, "Polishing Silver with Aluminum Foil and Baking Soda", it's worked well for lots of people!
-Good luck with it, but read on for some more specific hints.
+Good luck with it, or read on for some specific hints.

 Regards,